fluid-cloudnative/fluid/docs/en/operation/dataset_auto_scaling.md

 spark   2.71GiB          1020.92MiB   1.00GiB          36.8%               Bound   5m15s
 ```

-From the HPA monitor, we can see that the scale-up of Alluxio Runtime has started, and we can see that the scale-up step is 2
+From the HPA monitor, we can see that the scale-out of Alluxio Runtime has started, and we can see that the scale-out step is 2

 ```shell
 $ kubectl get hpa